felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.16.1-dev.2 =
+= 1.16.1-dev.3 =

-(2017/08/19) Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.
+(TBD) Added 'Event Start' and 'Event End' options in the Social Settings metabox for Schema Event and its sub-types.

 = 1.16.0 =